Jahia/content-integrity/docs/embedded-tests.md

 ## FlatStorageCheck

-Detects the nodes having too many direct subnodes (500 by default, can be configured).
+Detects the nodes having too many direct sub-nodes (500 by default, can be configured).
 The JCR is not designed to handle flat storage, and such structure has an impact on the performance.

 ### Dealing with errors